 This recipe lends itself quite easily to a slow cooker.
 Follow the steps above until you have reduced the wine.
 Transfer everything to the slow cooker and add the remaining ingredients for the sauce.
 Turn the slow cooker to high for 3-4 hours or to low for 6-8 hours.

 This dish is quite substantial, so I would recommend keeping the sides light.
 All you really need is a crisp salad and you have a delicious meal!

 Other Italian pasta recipes you will love

-If you are looking for a meat sauce that comes together quickly, try my Mafalda Pasta with Vodka Sauce and Sausage.
+If you are looking for a meat sauce that comes together quickly, try my Penne Pomodoro or Mafalda Pasta with Vodka Sauce and Sausage.
 Other good weeknight pasta dishes include: Pasta Broccoli, Bucatini alla Carbonara and Caprese Pasta with Fresh Mozzarella.

 I love to get your feedback so if you tried this recipe for Rigatoni Bolognese, please leave me a comment below.
 I hope you enjoy our recipes and look forward to hearing from you!

 - 3 tbsp Olive oil

 - 2 tbsp Tomato paste